Kamran-Afzali/Kamran-Afzali.github.io/_posts/ANTs.md

 + Simple estimation of binary image given a mesh

 ## Statistics with ANTs and R: ANTsR

-R is an open-source statistical echosystem used by statisticians world-wide.
+R is an open-source statistical echosystem used by statisticians and data professionals.
 ANTs is designed to interface with R via the [ANTsR](https://github.com/ANTsX/ANTsR) package.
 Some of the ANTsR functionallies adapted for neuro-imaging research are as follows:

 + Inter-modality inference
 + Eigenanatomy for multiple modality population studies function sparseDecom